GPAC Project on Advanced Content

 GPAC Project on Advanced Content (GPAC, a recursive acronym) is an open-source multimedia framework focused on modularity and standards compliance.
-GPAC was created as an implementation of the MPEG-4 Systems standard written in ANSI C and later extended in Streaming Media.
+GPAC is best known for its wide MP4/ISOBMFF/CMAF and DASH/HLS capabilities.
+It is popular among video enthusiasts, academic researchers, standardization bodies, and professional broadcasters, claiming to have reached 100 millions downloads as of 2025.

-GPAC provides tools to process, inspect, package, stream, media playback and interact with media content.
-Such content can be any combination of audio, video, subtitles, metadata, encrypted media, rendering and ECMAScript.
+GPAC provides tools to process, inspect, package, stream, playback and interact with media content.
+Such content can be any combination of audio, video, subtitles, metadata, encrypted media, rendering and JavaScript.

-GPAC provides three sets of tools based on a core library called libgpac:
+The project provides four sets of software tools based on a core library called libgpac: